cap-js/docs/node.js/queue.md

 #### Known Limitations

 - If the app crashes, another emit for the respective tenant and service is necessary to restart the message processing.
+It can be triggered manually using the `flush` method.
 - The service that handles the queued event must not use user roles and attributes as they are not stored.
 However, the user ID is stored to recreate the correct context.